hasl-sensor/integration/README.md

 Goto Integrations and add HASLv3

-## Manual installation (not advised)
+## Manual installation (not advised and not supported)

 The integration can be installed manually by copying some files from this repo to your install.
 Also you will need to create API key and config as outlined in the previous section.

 Note that HASLv3 will not automatically update as newer versions are released so you need to keep track of that yourself.
 We recomend using HACSv3 as outlined above in the previous section.

 Please copy all files fron the `custom_components\hasl3` files into the `<config>/custom_components/hasl3/` directory.
 You need to restart Home Assistant and reload the GUI to make sure the integration is available.Goto Integrations and add HASLv3.